jmlpamonag/full-stack-application-development/note/server-side/README.md

 middleware and routing system; for this reason, it is often referred to as a 'mini-app'.

 A sample Express application illustrating external routing can be found [here](https://github.com/muzzarellimj/full-stack-application-development/tree/main/note/server-side/routing-external).

+## Understanding the Request Object

+The `request` object contains a number of parameters, including: query string parameters, exposed as the `query` property; and URL parameters, exposed as the `params` property.
+To access parameter values within routing, use the `:param` format within the route.
+URL parameters can be used to capture variable URL paths and treat them in the same way.
+Common uses include categories, usernames, and post titles.

+## Catch-All Functions

+Express contains functions that match all HTTP verbs in a catch-all approach: `app.use` and `app.all`.
+An important
+note: routes are processed first-in, first-out.